duckietown/book-opmanual-duckiedrone/src/flying/environment-setup.md

     git clone https://github.com/UbiquityRobotics/raspicam_node
     ```

-1. You can start the container and go inside it by running
+1. You can start the container and go inside it by running, from the `pidrone_pkg` directory:

     ```shell
     rake start